Best All Round Telescope

 What extra stuff do I need to take pictures of deep space through my SCT?

 Hmmm.
 Taking shots of deep space through an SCT is tough because the SCT’s high magnification means your tracking has to be excellent.
-You could try reducing your magnification by using a hyperstar lens like Deddy Dayag in Israel but I've never tried it.
-But I have successfully shot with and without a reducer using the gear listed below (although my camera was older and I used baader filters)
+You could try reducing your magnification by using a hyperstar lens like Deddy Dayag in Israel but I’ve never tried it.
+I have successfully shot with and without a reducer using the gear listed below (although my camera was an older mono ccd camera and I used baader filters; your much better off getting a modern CMOS sensor camera)

 Celestron 0.63x reducer/corrector